marthag8/zone/README.md

     path              - Required.
 The path of the zone's filesystem. clone             - If set, the name of the zone you want to clone the new zone from.
-That zone must be installed and not running. autoboot          - "true" (default) or "false".
-Must be a string, not a boolean. limitpriv         -  String containing set of privileges for the zone. iptype            - "shared" (default) or "exclusive".
+That zone must be installed and not running. autoboot          - 'true' (default) or 'false'.
+Must be a string, not a boolean. limitpriv         -  String containing set of privileges for the zone. iptype            - 'shared' (default) or 'exclusive'.
     nets              - Array of network interfaces to add.
-Interfaces must be in the format of "address:physical(:defrouter) datasets          - Array of datasets to include on this zone. loopbacks         - Array of loopback file systems to export from global to this zone inherits          - Array of inherit-pkg-dir directories.
+Interfaces must be in the format of 'address:physical(:defrouter) datasets          - Array of datasets to include on this zone. loopbacks         - Array of loopback file systems to export from global to this zone inherits          - Array of inherit-pkg-dir directories.
 These cannot be changed after the zone is installed.
-Defaults to [ "/lib", "/platform", "/sbin", "/usr" ]. password          - Root password for the zone, to put in /etc/sysidcfg.
+Defaults to [ '/lib', '/platform', '/sbin', '/usr' ]. password          - Root password for the zone, to put in /etc/sysidcfg.
 Must be encyrpted with crypt. use_sysidcfg      - Whether or not to create a sysidcfg file.
 Defaults to true. sysidcfg_template - Template name to use for /etc/sysidcfg.
-Defaults to "sysidcfg.erb" copy_ssd_config   - Whether or not to copy /etc/ssh/sshd_config from the global zone to the new zone when the zone is created.
+Defaults to 'sysidcfg.erb' copy_ssd_config   - Whether or not to copy /etc/ssh/sshd_config from the global zone to the new zone when the zone is created.
 Defaults to true.

 Usage
 =====

-    zone "test" do
+    zone 'test' do
       action :install
-      path "/opt/zones/test"
+      path '/opt/zones/test'
-      limitpriv "default,dtrace_proc,dtrace_user"
+      limitpriv 'default,dtrace_proc,dtrace_user'
-      password "whbFxl4vH5guE"
+      password 'whbFxl4vH5guE'
-      sysidcfg_template "my_sysidcfg.erb"
+      sysidcfg_template 'my_sysidcfg.erb'
       copy_sshd_config false
-      nets [ "192.168.0.2/24:e1000g0:192.168.0.1" ]
+      nets [ '192.168.0.2/24:e1000g0:192.168.0.1' ]
-      inherits ["/lib", "/bin", "/opt"]
+      inherits ['/lib', '/bin', '/opt']
     end

-    zone "test2" do
+    zone 'test2' do
       action :start
-      clone "test"
+      clone 'test'
-      autoboot "false"
+      autoboot 'false'
-      path "/zones/test2"
+      path '/zones/test2'
-      datasets [ "zones/test/mysql_data" ]
+      datasets [ 'zones/test/mysql_data' ]
-      loopbacks [ "/shared" ]
+      loopbacks [ '/shared' ]
     end